junxit/us-congress-bills-113/bill.md

   - **(5)** Section 460(c)(6)(B) of such Code is amended by striking “which—” and all that follows and inserting “which has a recovery period of 7 years or less.”.
   - **(6)** Section 168(k) of such Code is amended by striking “acquired after December 31, 2007, and before January 1, 2014” in the heading thereof.
 - **(e)** *Effective dates*
-  - **(1)** *In general* Except as otherwise provided in this subsection, the amendments made by this subsection shall apply to property placed in service after December 31, 2013.
+  - **(1)** *In general* Except as otherwise provided in this subsection, the amendments made by this section shall apply to property placed in service after December 31, 2013.
   - **(2)** *Expansion of election to accelerate amt credits in lieu of bonus depreciation*
     - **(A)** *In general* The amendment made by subsection (b) (other than so much of such amendment as relates to section 168(k)(4)(D)(iii) of such Code, as added by such amendment) shall apply to taxable years ending after December 31, 2013.
     - **(B)** *Transitional rule* In the case of a taxable year beginning before January 1, 2014, and ending after December 31, 2013, the bonus depreciation amount determined under section 168(k)(4) of such Code for such year shall be the sum of—